angelkejov/DumpTruckProject/RENDER_DEPLOYMENT.md

 # Render Deployment Guide

-This guide will help you deploy your Spring Boot application and MySQL database to Render.
+This guide will help you deploy your Spring Boot application and PostgreSQL database to Render.

 ## Prerequisites